snehsagarajput/snehsagarajput/README.md

 </h5>
 <br>
 <p align="center">
-  Hi, I'm Sneh Sagar, a Programming Enthusiast from India
+  Hi, I'm a Programming Enthusiast from India
   <br>
   🔬 I'm currently studying for a bachelor's degree in Electronics and Telecommunication Engineering<br> at Kalinga Institute of Industrial Technology, Bhubaneswar
   <br>